SIOS-Svalbard/Nansen_Legacy_template_generator/README.md

 curl -X POST http://localhost:5000/update
 ```

 The application can be run using WSGI (flaskapp.wsgi) and has been developed using apache2.

+Cite this application as:
+Luke Marsden, & Olaf Schneider.
+(2023).
+SIOS-Svalbard/Learnings_from_AeN_template_generator: Learnings from Nansen Legacy template generator (v1.00).
+Zenodo. https://doi.org/10.5281/zenodo.7993323